ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Native PMDAT Format
 ====================

-PMDAT is the native file format for PyPrime that contains all data associated with the active model.
+PMDAT is the native file format for PyPrimeMesh that contains all data associated with the active model.

 This includes, geometry, mesh, topology, controls, labels and zones.